 Freshkills Park is located on the west shore of Staten Island, about 30 minutes by car from the Staten Island Ferry Terminal in St. George.
 Because it’s still in transition from landfill to park, the site does not yet have a specific address or parking lot.
 Groups are encouraged to arrange their own transportation.
 For questions about transportation, please discuss possibilities with a staff person.

 What happens during the tour?

 Group tours visit publicly inaccessible parts of Freshkills Park, giving participants a behind-the-scenes look at park development.
 Staff will provide an informational overview of the project.
 Depending on the age group, the tour might include interactive activities, hiking or a guided bus ride.
 Tours normally last one hour.
-Because Freshkills Park so big (2,200 acres), transportation is required to get around.
+Because Freshkills Park is so big (2,200 acres), transportation is required to get around.

 What do I need to bring?

 All visitors need to sign an activity waiver, and those under the age of 18 must have a parent or guardian sign the waiver.
 Because of the elevation and wide open space, the temperature and wind at the park can be more extreme than in surrounding areas.
 Please prepare accordingly and plan to bring your own snacks and/or water.

 Freshkills Park is in transition from landfill to park.
 At the moment, there are no benches or picnicking areas within closed sections of the Park.
 There is one bathroom located at the Visitor’s Center.

 How much does a tour cost?